 - Must be able to be flexible for investigations and able to travel to sites as needed.

-- 3 years’ experience working with DD populations.
+- Minimum of 3 years’ experience working with DD populations.

-We offer a competitive suite of benefits including comprehensive medical, dental and vision plans, 401K, paid time off, tuition reimbursement plan and much more.
+We offer a competitive suite of benefits including comprehensive medical, dental and vision plans, 401K, tuition reimbursement program and much more.